 We want to know if you are dissatisfied with our services.
-We encourage any customer who has a concern to first contact the relevant service, who will try to resolve the issue for you, you can do this online Contact a Service or give feedback online or talk to our Customer Service Team by telephone on 01480 388388.
+We encourage any customer who has a concern to first contact the relevant service, who will try to resolve the issue for you.
+You can Contact a Service or give feedback online or talk to our Customer Service Team on 01480 388388.

 Council Tax and Business Rates

 If you don’t agree with a decision regarding a discount, exemption or relief, you should contact firstname.lastname@example.org or email@example.com.
 If you still do not agree with their decision, you should contact the Valuation Tribunal rather than using the council’s complaints procedure.